oracle-livelabs/developer/sqlcl-mcp-server-intro/files/create_a_react_app_prompt.md

 ## Overview

 1. You will create a sample single page React application using available information in the chosen connection.
 If I do not explicitly tell you which connection to use, prompt me with the available connections and have me choose one before proceeding.
-2. You have access to view the table data in the CO schema.
+2. You have READ access to view the table data in the CO schema.
 The sample application will use data from these CO tables.
-If my target schema does not have access to the CO schema data, then recommend alternatives for me.
-If you have trouble you can use the following SQL to familarize yourself with the HR schema:
+If my target schema does not have READ access to the CO schema data, then recommend alternatives for me.
+You should be able to find the CO schema under the schema directory named "Other Users"; if you have trouble you can use the following SQL to familarize yourself with the CO schema:

   `SELECT table_name FROM all_tables WHERE owner='CO' ORDER BY table_name;`